jvlflame/JAV-Sort-Scrape-javlibrary/README.md

     - After your first write to Emby, your .csv database will be created
     - Any changes made to your `actor-csv-export-path` file will be compared to the database in `actor-csv-database-path` and be written accordingly

+7. **Optional** Run `Sort-7mmtv.ps1` download cover and create a metadata file for uncensored and amateur JAV videos as listed on 7mmtv.tv.
+There are currently no configurable settings for this script besides the path `7mm-files-path`.
+By default, the video will be moved to a new folder, have a cover image downloaded, and .nfo metadata file created.
+Review additional notes and how to run in the [notes](#sort-7mmtvps1), and in the settings file comments above `7mm-files-path`

 If you are having trouble with any of these steps, review my [script-run demos](#demo), or send me a message in my [discord channel](https://discord.gg/K2Yjevk).

 ## Notes